-- Arguments<sequence_name>::= <string>0 or OFF disables the Flag Repeat.
-This is the default value.1 or ON enables the Flag Repeat. - Returns A single <Boolean> value. - Examples SLISt:SEQuence:RFLag "MyTest", ON enables the Repeat Flag. - SLISt:SEQuence:RFLag?
+Examples SLISt:SEQuence:RFLag "MyTest", ON enables the Repeat Flag.
+SLISt:SEQuence:RFLag?
 "MyTest" returns 0 if the Repeat Flag is not set.

-SLISt:SEQuence:SRATe

-The command sets or returns the Recommended Sampling Rate of the specified sequence.
+SLISt:SEQuence:SRATe The command sets or returns the Recommended Sampling Rate of the specified sequence.

-- Conditions If a recommended sampling rate is not specified, a query returns the value for Not a Number (9.9100E+037). - Group Sequence - Syntax SLISt:SEQuence:SRATe <sequence_name>,<sample_rate> SLISt:SEQuence:SRATe? <sequence_name>
+Conditions If a recommended sampling rate is not specified, a query returns the value for Not a Number (9.9100E+037).

+Group Sequence

+Syntax SLISt:SEQuence:SRATe <sequence_name>, <sample_rate>

+SLISt:SEQuence:SRATe? <sequence_name>

-Related Commands SLISt:SEQuence:AMPLitude, SLISt:SEQuence:OFFSet
+Related Commands SLISt:SEQuence:AMPLitudeSLISt:SEQuence:OFFSet

 Arguments <sequence_name>::=<string>

 <sample_rate>::= <NR3>

+Returns A single <NR3> value.
-Examples SLIST:SEQUENCE:SRATE "Sequence_1", 2E9 sets the recommended sampling rate to 2 GS/s for the sequence named Sequence_1.

-SLIST:SEQUENCE:SRATE?
-"Sequence_1" might return 25.00000000E+9, indicating the recommended sampling rate is set to 25 GS/s for the sequence named Sequence_1 is set to 25 GS/s.
+Examples SLIST:SEQUENCE:SRATE "Sequence_1", 2E9 sets the recommended sampling rate to 2 GS/s for the sequence named Sequence 1.
+SLIST: SEQUENCE: SRATE?
+"Sequence_1" might return 25.0000000000E+9, indicating the recommended compling rate is get to 25 CS/s for the gagging. indicating the recommended sampling rate is set to 25 GS/s for the sequence named Sequence 1 is set to 25 GS/s.

-SLISt:SEQuence:STEP:ADD (No Query Form)

-This command adds steps to the named sequence.

-- If the specified location is occupied, the step(s) are inserted prior to the specified step. - If the specified location is the first unoccupied step in the sequence, the step(s) are appended to the sequence. - If the specified location would result in a gap within the sequence, steps are added to bridge the gap in addition to the number of steps specified to add.
-For example, if you have a sequence with 25 steps, and you specify to add 5 steps beginning at location 30, steps will be added to fill the gap between steps 25 and 30. - Group Sequence - Arguments <sequence_name>:=<string>

-<location>:= location to add/insert the step(s)

-<steps to add> := number of steps to add - Examples SLIST:SEQUENCE:STEP:ADD "MySequence", 2, 1 inserts a single step prior to the existing step 2 of the sequence named "MySequence".
+SLISt:SEQuence:STEP:ADD (No Query Form) This command adds steps to the named sequence. - If the specified location is occupied, the step(s) are inserted prior to the specified step. - If the specified location is the first unoccupied step in the sequence, the step(s) are appended to the sequence. - If the specified location would result in a gap within the sequence, steps are added to bridge the gap in addition to the number of steps specified to add.
+For example, if you have a sequence with 25 steps, and you specify to add 5 steps beginning at location 30, steps will be added to fill the gap between steps 25 and 30.
+Group Sequence Syntax SLISt:SEQuence:STEP:ADD <sequence_name>,<location>[,<steps to add>] Arguments <sequence_name>:=<string> <location>:= location to add/insert the step(s) <steps to add> := number of steps to add Examples SLIST:SEQUENCE:STEP:ADD "MySequence", 2, 1 inserts a single step prior to the existing step 2 of the sequence named "MySequence".
 SLISt:SEQuence:STEP:MAX?
-(Query Only)

-This command returns the maximum number of steps allowed in a sequence.
+(Query Only) This command returns the maximum number of steps allowed in a sequence.
+Group Sequence Syntax SLISt:SEQuence:STEP:MAX?

-Group Sequence

-Syntax SLISt:SEQuence:STEP:MAX?

-Returns A single <nr1> value of 16383.</nr1>
+Returns A single <NR1> value of 16383.

-Examples SLIST: SEQUENCE: STEP: MAX? will return 16383, indicating the maximum number of steps allowed in a sequence.
+Examples SLIST: SEQUENCE: STEP: MAX? will return 16383, indicating the maximum

+number of steps allowed in a sequence.

 SLISt:SEQuence:STEP:RCOunt:MAX?
 (Query Only)

-This command returns the maximum number of repeats allowed for a step in a sequence.
+This command returns the maximum number of repeats allowed for a step in a

+sequence.